Panaji

 Panaji has terraced hills, concrete buildings with balconies and red-tiled roofs, churches, and a riverside promenade.
 There are avenues lined with gulmohar, acacia and other trees.
 The baroque Our Lady of the Immaculate Conception Church is located overlooking the main square known as Praça da Igreja.
-Panaji has been selected as one of hundred Indian cities to be developed as a smart city under the Smart Cities Mission.
+Panaji has been selected as one of a hundred Indian cities to be developed as a smart city under the Smart Cities Mission.
+Panaji's HDI is almost around 0.80, and is considered to be the best amongst other major Indian cities.